 Guest bedroom (king comfort select mattress) and guest bathroom.
 You can use this bedroom for two if you're friends.
 A second bedroom is my office if needed.
 AC, tile floors.
 Well water, solar power.
 Ridiculous amount of food.

 Volunteers will have access to trails, bikes, bus transportation, any family or group trips or shopping.
 University of Arizona and downtown Tucson are easily reached by bus.
+Uber is about $10 to downtown.
 I am open to horse camping, archeological Indian site trips or other types of touring around.
 The Grand Canyon, Saguaro National Park, Walnut Canyon and many more sites are in Arizona

 Limited internet access